vipul2802/o365hq.com/content/services/Cutover Exchange Online Migration from any IMAP Email System.md

 Our *objective* is a full migration of all mailboxes from the source IMAP system.
 Only users, emails, and email folders are migrated.
-A migration project will be considered successful if all mailboxes are moved to Office 365 without downtime or data loss and with minimal user disruption.
+A migration project will be considered successful if all mailboxes are moved to Microsoft 365 without downtime or data loss and with minimal user disruption.

 ### IT Partner responsibilities